-MR CHENG BUCK POH @ CHNG BOK POH, BBM
+MR CHENG BUCK POH @ CHNG BOK POH.
+BBM

 is our founder and Executive Chairman.
 Appointed to the Board on 12 September 1998, Mr Cheng is responsible for charting and reviewing corporate directions and strategies for the Group.
 He has more than 30 years of experience in the industry and has led the Management in pursuing the Group's mission and objectives.
-Mr Cheng Buck Poh's total shareholdings in the Company is 171,422,350 shares representing 83.67%.
+Mr Cheng Buck Poh has total direct and deemed interest in 172,193,150 shares in the Company, representing 83.72%.

-MR TAN SIM CHENG, JP, BBM
+MR TAN SIM CHENG, BBM

 is our Non-Executive Deputy Chairman and Lead Independent Director and was appointed to the Board on 5 June 2008 as an Independent Director.
 He brings more than 40 years of experience in finance, administration and human resource to the Group.
-Mr Tan obtained his Bachelor in Accountancy from the University of Singapore in 1969 and is a Fellow Member of the Institute of Singapore Chartered Accountants.
-Mr Tan Sim Cheng's total shareholdings in the Company is 93,750 shares.
+Mr Tan obtained his Bachelor in Accountancy from the University of Singapore in 1969 and is a Fellow Life Member of the Institute of Singapore Chartered Accountants.
+Mr Tan Sim Cheng has total direct interest in 93,750 shares in the Company.